-How to setup an Amazon Kindle for children: Kindle for Kids and FreeTime explained - Pocket-lint
+How to setup an Amazon Kindle for children: Amazon Kids and Kids+ explained

 This means you can put the Kindle in the hands of your child and buy books and have them delivered to their device to read.
 They will just appear on the home page.

-The problem with all of this is that - if your Kindle is registered to your account - then all the books you own or buy will then be available to download to your child's Kindle through the library, which is where FreeTime or Kindle for Kids comes into play.
+The problem with all of this is that - if your Kindle is registered to your account - then all the books you own or buy will then be available to download to your child's Kindle through the library, which is where Amazon Kids comes into play.

-Amazon has a system for children called Kindle FreeTime in the US, or Kindle for Kids in the UK.
+Amazon has a system for children called Amazon Kids.
 This is, essentially, a locked down area specifically for them.
-Using Kindle FreeTime or Kindle for Kids means you can have "your" adult/parental side of the device fully connected and "their" side safely locked down with only their appropriate content visible.
+Using Amazon Kids means you can have "your" adult/parental side of the device fully connected and "their" child side safely locked down with only appropriate content visible.

+The name changed to Amazon Kids in 2020 having previously been called Fire for Kids or FreeTime.

-Kindle FreeTime (we'll just call it FreeTime from here on for a sake of brevity) lets you setup a child account (or accounts) and then assign books to them from your collection.
-Using FreeTime means you're buying those books on your account and sharing them, rather than buying them through an Amazon account in your child's name.
+Amazon Kids lets you setup a child account (or accounts) and then assign books to them from your collection.
+Using Kids means you're buying those books on your account and sharing them, rather than buying them through an Amazon account in your child's name.

-Importantly, however, once you're in FreeTime, you need a password to get out, so it's a safe area for your child.
+Importantly, however, once you're in Amazon Kids, you need a password to get out, so it's a safe area for your child.

-From within FreeTime the navigation controls work very much as they do elsewhere, so you can still go home, search, and change some settings, but it's all behind that safety barrier.
+From within Amazon Kids the navigation controls work very much as they do elsewhere, so you can still go home, search, and change some settings, but it's all behind that safety barrier.
 There are awards and you have a reading target to encourage children to read regularly, if you have a child who works better with these types of motivations.

 Progress through books will also be tracked separately from your reading.
 If you both want to read The Hobbit, for example, your child's progress will be tracked separately from yours.
 If you simply used the same account and were reading the same book, it would be constantly trying to sync that book to the furthest read page, which isn't ideal when two separate people are reading it.

-Importantly, unlike only locking down a device with parental control settings above, you still have to assign that content to FreeTime for your child - and this is a key point.
+Importantly, unlike only locking down a device with the parental control settings above, you still have to assign that content to Amazon Kids for your child - and this is a key point.
 From a practical point of view, you can send content to a Kindle devices from a browser - so if you're shopping in the Kindle Store when you buy something you can elect to send it to that device.

-However, it's only then on that device, not in the FreeTime area for a child.
+However, it's only then on that device, not in the Kids area for a child.
 That then has to be done on the device itself by the parent.
-You have to log out of the child's area, select the books from the library you want to add to FreeTime and then return to the FreeTime area to see all those books in a safe environment again.
+You have to log out of the child's area, select the books from the library you want to add to Amazon Kids and then return to the Kids area to see all those books in a safe environment again.

-Cleverly, you can turn on FreeTime on a device and leave it in that state most of the time.
-Restarting the Kindle from FreeTime sees it returning to FreeTime: the only way out is to plug in the password.
+Cleverly, you can turn on Amazon Kids on a device and leave it in that state most of the time.
+Restarting the Kindle from with in the Kids area sees it returning to Kids: the only way out is to plug in the password.

+The other point to note about setting up Amazon Kids, is that you're basically creating those children as users on your account - and those can then be used on other Amazon devices too, like the Fire tablet.

+We've mentioned there are two versions of the Kids service - and Kids+ will give you child access to a range of content selected by Amazon that's within an appropriate age range, so that child can find and select their own books.
+This makes it easier because you don't have to then allocate titles to that child for them to read - but while the content is safe, there's no knowing if it's content your child actually wants to read - we talk about that a little more below.

 Households and Family Library

 Family Library is a Kindle feature that let you share content with family members.
-It's a convenient way for you to share or manage the content you have and you only have to buy things once.
+It's a convenient way for you to share or manage the content you have, and you only have to buy things once.

 To have a Family Library, you need to create a Household.
 This can consist of two adults, each with their own Amazon account, and up to four children.
-These child accounts are setup using FreeTime (or Kindle for Kids in the UK).
+These child accounts are setup using Amazon Kids.

 As a Household can't accept more than two Amazon accounts (notionally two parents) it is a disadvantage to have a child's Kindle with its own Amazon account, as that third account can't be accommodated and you can't share content through the Family Library.
 (Of course not all Households will have two parents, or might not have two parents who want to share content.)